Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 However, it is still recommended to **check in your model** to your source control before re-running the generator, so that you could easily review the changes from it.
 :::

-### Cleaning generator’s output
+### Cleaning the generator’s output

 This generator supports cleaning the enhancements it adds when you run the *Clean* command.

-This could be useful during initial prototyping when you are actively changing the object fields, so that you could re-add the operations, or to clean up the model if you ran the generator on a wrong file.
+This could be useful during initial prototyping when you are actively changing the object fields so that you could re-add the operations, or clean up the model if you run the generator on the wrong file.

 :::danger
 Keep in mind that the *Clean* operation will also remove any customizations that you may have made, so you want to make sure that you **check in your model** to your source control before running it to avoid any loss of useful model data.